Dhvani-intwala/Cafe-Beats/README.md

 On the Menu page users are provided with a table format of the menu with the range of items available for order.
 Users will be provdided with five options.

 - Item number - To add the item to the order, users will be provided with feedback showing their selected item has been added to the order list and also a warning message if an invalid input has been entered.
-- P - To preview the current order.
+- [P] - To preview the current order.
-- R - To remove item number.
+- [R] - To remove item number.
-- C - To confirm order.
+- [C] - To confirm order.
-- Q - To cancel order, view thank you message and exit the app.
+- [Q] - To cancel order, view thank you message and exit the app.

 #### Preview page

-The preview page shows the user's selected order list in a table format.
+The preview page shows the user selected order list in a table format.
 The table shows the item details like item name and price.
-Also it provides user the option to return to the menu page by pressing Y.
+Also it provides user the option to return to the menu page by pressing "Y".

+#### confirm order page

+The user can confirm the order by entering "c", then confirm page is open where the user is asked "Are you ready to complete your order?"
+With two option's either the user can press "y" and confirm the order or the user can press "n" and again place the order.

+#### Receipt page

+when the user confirms the order then receipt page is displayed, where the user can see his name , order Id number , order type and address and order summary

 </details>